Local and Mixing-Based Algorithms for Gaussian Graphical Model Selection from Glauber Dynamics: Proofs of Theorems

 \subsubsection{Fano's Method}

 We employ Fano's method to derive information-theoretic lower bounds on the observation time $T$.
-This approach involves constructing a restricted ensemble of graphical models such that for any graph decoder $\Psi$, the maximum probability of error, as specified in equation $\eqref{appeq: max prob of error}$, is bounded from below by $1/2$.
-The construction of this restricted ensemble and the associated proof strategy is a modification of the methodology used in \cite{wang2010information} for graphical model selection from i.i.d. data. \\ In order to construct a restricted ensemble, we start with a base graph $G_0 \in \mathcal{G}_{\text{p,d}}$ consisting of $\left\lfloor \frac{p}{d+1} \right\rfloor$ cliques of size $d + 1$.
-Let $\{ C_1, \ldots, C_N \}$ denote the cliques where $N = \left\lfloor \frac{p}{d+1} \right\rfloor$.
-The inverse covariance matrix $\Theta_0$ corresponding to the graph $G_0$ is given by
+This approach involves constructing a restricted ensemble of graphical models such that for any graph decoder $\psi$, the maximum probability of error, as specified in equation $\ref{eqn: maximal probability of error}$, is bounded from below by $1/2$.
+The construction of this restricted ensemble and the associated proof strategy is a modification of the methodology used in~\citep{wang2010information} for graphical model selection from i.i.d. data. \\